Genentech/spex-tools/docs/examples/complete-pipeline.md

 ## Overview

-This example demonstrates a complete spatial transcriptomics analysis pipeline from image loading to spatial analysis using SPEX.
+This example demonstrates a complete spatial omics analysis pipeline from image loading to spatial analysis using SPEX.
+The pipeline works for both spatial proteomics and transcriptomics data.
 We'll process a multi-channel fluorescence image, segment cells, extract features, perform clustering, and analyze spatial relationships.

 ## Prerequisites